jmd-dk/concept/doc/troubleshooting.rst

    enable_terminal_formatting = False

-in your parameter files.
+in your CO\ *N*\ CEPT parameter files.
 Note that though this eliminates most formatting, a few elements are still formatted.